 - Paris Fall Seminar

 The Paris Fall Seminar program, offered every fall, is a faculty-led program with a specific academic topic designed for students with little or no previous French language.
-The Seminar Director position is filled by a different Skidmore professor each year with a different academic topic, and in fall 2014, the Professor Regina Janes from the English Department will lead the Paris Fall Seminar, titled Parisian Pursuits: Pleasure, Happiness, Justice.
+The Seminar Director position is filled by a different Skidmore professor each year with a different academic topic, and in fall 2015, Professor Adrienne Zuerner from the Foreign Languages & Literatures Department will lead the Paris Fall Seminar, titled Race and Class in France: Contemporary Expressions of Forgotten Pasts.
 Offered in the fall semester only.